 This isn’t to say when the film expands for the holiday element, it then falls on its face.
 As you meet Maggie, Travis, Donovan, Tiffany, and Marcus’ mom Arlene, all it does is make you wish this was a mini-series broken into maybe 2 to 4 parts.
 If just to get a full sense of how the relationships were built since, unlike a lot of movies, you find yourself genuinely interested in how the lead character created their life and friendships outside of their connection with their spouse.

 Does Jackée play a huge role in the film?
 I would say not.
 However, she brings the funny multiple times and is a consistent welcomed presence on screen, not even due to nostalgia but being an actual asset that makes the film better.

 The Alternate Lives Slow Down The Movie

 When the film strips Carole of what hooks you in, you’ll find yourself getting a bit bored.
-For as we see this alternate world with her working at Nexcorp, and dealing with the decisions she would have made to get there, as much as Kimberly Elise’s charm keeps you going, it’s like you are hanging from cliff, ready to change the channel, and she is digging in her nails, into your arm, to keep you around.
+For as we see this alternate world with her working at Nexcorp and dealing with the decisions she would have made to get there, as much as Kimberly Elise’s charm keeps you going, it’s like you are hanging from a cliff, ready to change the channel, and she is digging in her nails, into your arm, to keep you around.

 This exceeded my expectations a bit.
 Mostly because this seemed a bit more in line with what you’d expect from OWN.
 At least in terms of this balance that it seems they are trying to achieve with their holiday films by showing middle-class Black folk prepping for the holidays while acknowledging life doesn’t just stop because Christmas, among other celebrations, are coming.
 People still have to make money, secure funding, and take care of their children.